shaminchokshi/less-tokens/README.md

   <b>Shrink your LLM prompts by 30 to 40 percent without changing what the model says back.</b>
 </p>

-`less-tokens` is a small Python library that compresses prompts before you send them to an LLM.
-It strips out filler words, redundant phrases, and grammatical scaffolding that the model doesn't actually need.
+`less-tokens` is a small Python library for developers who are paying for tokens and want to stop paying for the ones that don't earn their place.
+It compresses prompts before you send them to an LLM, stripping out filler words, redundant phrases, and grammatical scaffolding the model doesn't actually need.
 The result is a shorter prompt that costs less and responds faster, while producing essentially the same answer.

 No neural model, no GPU, no API key for the compression itself.
-It's classical lexical NLP, runs in milliseconds on a laptop CPU, and is fully deterministic.
+It's classical lexical NLP, runs in milliseconds on a laptop CPU, and is fully deterministic — same input, same flags, same output, every time.
+That matters when you're putting something in a production pipeline.

 ```python
 from less_tokens import compress